delawaremathguy/ShoppingList/README.md

 My Last Update of note was **August 13, 2020**, when these were some of the recent changes I made.

+* Added a quick change in the shopping list between a single-section display and a multi-section display (tap left-most icon in navigation bar).

 * Changed the use of color in the shopping list and purchased list -- no longer a background color, but just a color bar at the left of the item.  it looks a lot cleaner to my eye; but you can swap out the six or eight lines of code I added for this if you like the previous display.

 * (Previously) Cleaned up shopping list and location view models (i.e., fixed a bug or two) to be sure they sent the correct notification for everything they did and never directly changed the items or locations array on their own, except in response to a notification.
 This fixes a problem with items not updating visually in some places.
 I also made sure that newly-created ShoppingItems and Locations were saved right away.